roberts-sandbox/test-realist/_posts/2012-02-01-managing-sideways.md

 leadership.

 For me, personally, I have another reason why I find this topic difficult to address.
-The single largest mistake I have made in my career comes from an inability to manage sideways.
+The single largest mistake I have made in my career came from an inability to manage sideways.
 I believe that if I had done it better, if I had taken the time to understand the intricacies of the politics of managing sideways, then I would still sit on the executive board of a 300-employee company